SK53/indicia-docs/developing/client-website/tutorial-writing-php-form/posting-data.rst

 #.
 Forwards this submission to the data services' **save** method.
 #.
 Outputs any resulting errors, or a success message if all is well.

-Now, reload your web page, fill in a date, species name and grid referenece then click the Submit button.
+Now, reload your web page, fill in a date, species name and grid reference then click the Submit button.
 If everything is correct, you will see an error:

 .. image:: ../../../images/screenshots/tutorials/unauthenticated-error.png